• International edition

 The Room on the Roof is Ruskin Bond's masterpiece of adolescence and coming of age.
 Written when the author was seventeen, it brilliantly describes the hopes and passions that capture young minds and hearts.
 A moving tale of love and friendship, it has endured as Bond's most beloved novel. less

-9. Book Review: The Room on the Roof by Ruskin Bond
+9. The Room on the Roof

 10. The Room on The Roof by Ruskin Bond